 Repeat injections and symptomatic treatment may be required.
-Rarely, for persistent cases, particularly rotator cuff tendinitis, surgical exploration with removal of Ca deposits or tendon repair, followed by graded physical therapy, is needed.
-Occasionally, patients require surgery to release scars that limit function or tenosynovectomy to relieve chronic inflammation.
+Rarely, for persistent cases, particularly rotator cuff tendinitis, surgical exploration with removal of calcium deposits or tendon repair, followed by graded physical therapy, is needed.
+Occasionally, patients require surgery to release scars that limit function, remove part of a bone causing repetitive friction, or do tenosynovectomy to relieve chronic inflammation.

 Tendinitis and tenosynovitis, unlike tendinopathy (tendon degeneration), involve inflammation.

 Pain, tenderness, and swelling tend to be maximal along the tendon's course.